demonz/capistrano-demonz/README.md

 When that finishes, log on to (each of?) the remote server(s).
 Copy your site's files directory to `/var/www/mysite.com/shared/default/files` and put a copy of your site's settings file at `/var/www/mysite.com/shared/settings.{stage}.php`.
 Replace `{stage}` with the stage that this server represents (staging, production, etc.).

+### Usual deployment

-You can then run a deployment with:
+Run a deployment with:

     $ cap deploy -S tag="mygittag"

 If you do not specify a Git tag, it will use the HEAD revision of your current repository and prompt you to create a tag.

-Additionally, if this is a fresh deployment, the script will prompt you for a gzipped SQL dump, try and have this ready.
+Additionally, if this is the first deployment, the script will prompt you for a gzipped SQL dump, try and have this ready.
 An easy way to do this is:

     $ drush sql-dump --result-file --gzip